MadsSN/2023-05-22-playwright/labs/1-start.md

 A browser and a small window with the name "Playwright inspector" should open.
 In its menu, the "Record" item should be in red color.

-In your browser, type in "https://genuine-narwhal-f0f8ad.netlify.app/".
+In your browser, type in "http://localhost:4200".
 Click on the "Customers" menu item.
-A table with customer entires should appear.
+A table with customer entries should appear.
 Click on the header which says "Customers".

 Go the "Playwright inspector".
 Stop the recording and copy the content into a new file in our repository which you call "tests/init.spec.ts".